HFFMod-Human/HFF---Flattened-Mod/README.md

 When you find a color, copy the hex code and paste it appropriately in the command.
 Ex (white): examplecolor 1 ##FFFFFF \
 Copy the second hex code listed for transparency.

-Color transparency works for all color commands.
+Color transparency works for all color commands except the "buildcolor" command.

 ### Keybinds:
 Gravity: